Synthetic Light-in-Flight: Synthetic Pulse Propagation and Imaging

-The experiment shown in Fig. \ref{fig:Fig_2}e-h depicts the propagation of a synthetic pulse packet through a scattering medium and its interaction with a reflecting mirror.
-Here, a tightly collimated laser beam is launched perpendicular to the optical axis towards a $45^\circ$ angled mirror, which is embedded in a weakly scattering medium to make the light beam visible.
-It can be seen that the synthetic pulse propagates through the medium, hits the mirror, and continues in a different direction as dictated by the law of reflection (see video \href{https://drive.google.com/drive/folders/1Nm6MK2ZsylDEgIyq00DVy0KtVHMU4dxr?usp=sharing}{here} \cite{videos.2024})
+The experiment shown in Fig.~\ref{fig:Fig_2}a-e depicts the propagation of a synthetic pulse packet through a lightly scattering material (necessary to image the packet) and the interaction with a reflecting mirror.
+Here, a tightly collimated laser beam is launched perpendicular to the optical axis towards a $45^\circ$ angled mirror (see Fig.~\ref{fig:Fig_2}).
+It can be seen that the synthetic pulse propagates through the medium, hits the mirror, and continues in a different direction as dictated by the law of reflection (see SLiF video \href{https://drive.google.com/drive/folders/1rS9Itz3QuB3RZksTBMV8XeLqz7HhctGi?usp=drive_link}{here} \cite{videos.2024}).